tango-adb/docs/docs/tango/daemon/connect-device.md

 :::info

-The `serial` field is for bookkeeping purpose.
-It can be any string if you don't need it.
+The `serial` field is not used by Tango, but it helps you to identify the device.

 :::